magicleap/developer-portal-docs/docs/guides/unreal/unreal-getting-started.md

 This happens because Unreal Engine does not propagate the alpha channel from the base pass through the post-processing pipeline.
 Instead, the tonemapper sets a default alpha of 1.0 for every pixel.
 Unreal Engine uses inverted alpha in OpenXR, so this sets all pixels to fully opaque.

-You can leave the Mobile HDR setting on if you just want to see how your content looks on the ML2 device and don’t mind if it appears on a black background in captures.
+You can leave the Mobile HDR setting on if you just want to see how your content looks on the Magic Leap 2 device and don’t mind if it appears on a black background in captures.

 To turn off the Mobile HDR setting when you package your app: